pubnub/pubnub-mcp-server/resources/sdk_docs/rust_overview.md

 - Server-side applications
 - Embedded systems

-Minimum configuration (replace with your keys):
+Minimum configuration (replace demo keys with your own):

 ```
 1use pubnub::dx::*;